vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 :::image type="content" source="/defender/media/portal/mde-in-portal/device-inventory-mde-small.png" alt-text="Screenshot of the Device inventory page in the Microsoft Defender portal." lightbox="/defender/media/portal/mde-in-portal/device-inventory-mde.png":::

-### Microsoft Defender for Vulnerability Management and configuration management
+### Microsoft Defender for Vulnerability Management and endpoint configuration management

 You can find [Microsoft Defender Vulnerability Management](/defender-vulnerability-management/defender-vulnerability-management) dashboard under **Endpoints > Vulnerability management**.
 Defender for Vulnerability Management helps you discover, prioritize, and remediate vulnerabilities in your network.
 Know more about [prerequisites and permissions](/defender-vulnerability-management/tvm-prerequisites) and how to [onboard devices to Defender Vulnerability Management](/defender-vulnerability-management/mdvm-onboard-devices.md).